Cuba Solidarity Campaign

-Cuba Solidarity Campaign is a British organisation founded in 1962 that campaigns against the US embargo of Cuba, for an end to the US occupation of Cuban land at Guantánamo Bay, and against foreign intervention in Cuba.
+The Cuba Solidarity Campaign is a British organisation founded in 1962 that campaigns against the US embargo of Cuba, for an end to the US occupation of Cuban land at Guantánamo Bay, and against foreign intervention in Cuba.

 Activities

 The Campaign operates travel tours to Cuba.

 Supporters

 Jeremy Corbyn, Labour MP for Islington North and Leader of the Labour Party from 2015 to 2020, is a long-time supporter of the Cuba Solidarity Campaign.